A stunning 76 acre park, on the west side of Lee Street, between Touhy Avenue on the south and Howard Avenue on the north. Map and directions

 Group rates are available.

 The lake is well-stocked with large mouth bass, bluegill, white crappie, northern pike, and channel catfish.
-Strictly catch and release shoreline fishing is allowed year-round from 6am–dusk.
+Fishing is allowed year-round from 6am–dusk.
 Cook County and State of Illinois licensing requirements apply.
 For the health of the lake, and to respect your fellow fishermen, please follow all posted fishing rules.
+See the Size and Creel Limit Rules.

 Lake Park Memorial Pavilion